Feature request #12722

 Whether this is still the case that those columns are nulled on paste, I do not know.
 All my tables are using string values and it seemed to me while pasting other types of values could cause conversion errors, pasting one string to another shouldn't cause a problem.

-#6 Updated by Patrick Dunford about 4 years ago
+#6 Updated by Patrick Dunford over 7 years ago

 There has been an improvement with 2.12 in seeing that pastes work most of the time provided the source table columns are in the same order in the destination table